 Why does hair fall during chemo treatment?

 A lot of the chemo treatment medication attacks fast-growing cells.
 Cancer cells, skin cells, and hair cells are all included in this category.
 The medication can’t differentiate between these, so in the process, skin and hair cells are also targeted by the chemo meds.
+Since the chemo drugs attack fast-growing cells your hair cells get caught in the crossfire.

 Scalp Care Tips During Chemotherapy